OpenSmock/MolAnts/README.md

 ## MolAnts : an example usage of Molecule

-### Declaration of classes and trats to get the MolAnts architecture
+### Declaration of classes and traits to get the MolAnts architecture

 ```smallTalk
 Object subclass: #MAAnt uses: MolComponentImpl + TMAAntsType.